-Load the following config (e.g., sigsci_check_lua.conf) with Nginx to verify that Lua has been loaded properly:
+Load the following config (e.g., sigsci check lua.conf) with NGINX to verify that Lua has been loaded properly:

 '''

 Config just to test for lua jit support

-#

 Test from commandline as follows:

-nginx -t -c <explicit path>/sigsci_check_lua.conf
+nginx -t -c <explicit path>/sigsci check lua.conf

-#

-The following load module directives are required if you have installed
+The following load_module directives are required if you have installed

-'''

-'''
+any of: nginx110-lua-module, nginx111-lua-module, or nginx-lua-module

+for your nginx.org installation.

+Also, for some nginx-1.10.nn installed from nginx-extras package, you may

 need to specify the load directives.

 Given the above uncomment the following:

 load module modules/ndk http module.so;

 load module modules/ngx http lua module.so;

 events {

 worker connections 768

-multi_accept on;
+multi accept on;

 http {

-init_by_lua '
+init by lua

 '''